Whether it be at home, the dentist or in a salon, the desire for a bright, white smile is all the rage.

 Most tooth-whitening products will use some sort of abrasive to remove stains, but some also use other ingredients.

-Detergents (such as sodium lauryl sulphate) act as foaming agents and help to clean the tooth surface.
+These act as foaming agents and help to clean the tooth surface.

-Enzymes (such as papain, derived from papaya) slow down the build-up of 'pellicle' — the protein-containing layer of saliva that forms on your teeth within a minute of brushing.
+These slow down the build-up of 'pellicle' — the protein-containing layer of saliva that forms on your teeth within a minute of brushing.
 Surface stains stick to the pellicle layer.

 The natural colour of people's teeth varies from white to yellow, with every shade in between.
 All teeth contain red and grey colours, and the grey colours increase with age.

 Teeth are made up of three layers: tough outer enamel, softer dentine, and the inner pulp.
 As you get older, the enamel thins through wear and tear, and the darker dentine layer can begin to show through.
 The dentine structure also changes as it takes up more minerals from the pulp.
-These two processes can make older teeth appear yellow.
+These two processes can make older teeth look yellow.

-Your health – particularly in early years when teeth are still developing – can be responsible for intrinsic stains, which affect the colour of the tooth itself.
-Certain antibiotic drugs, such as tetracycline, can affect tooth colour during development, as can severe fevers.
+Your health – particularly during your early years when your teeth are still developing – can be the cause of intrinsic stains, which affect the colour of the tooth itself.
+For instance, certain antibiotic drugs, such as some forms of tetracycline, can affect tooth colour during development, as can severe fevers.

 Diet and lifestyle

-- Avoid staining your teeth with tea, coffee, red wine, cola and smoking for a couple of days after whitening (which may mean giving up for a few weeks for longer-term treatments).
+- Avoid staining your teeth with tea, coffee, red wine, cola and smoking for a couple of days after whitening (which may mean giving them up for a few weeks for longer-term treatments).

-Your teeth may need re-whitening after a couple of years or so.
+- Your teeth may need re-whitening after a couple of years or so.